Nexfinity/CakeyBot-Wiki/en/feature/economy.md

 > These cooldowns are **rolling windows** measured from your last claim (24 hours, 7 days, and 30 days respectively), not a reset at a fixed calendar time.
 Claiming your daily reward at 3 PM means you can claim it again starting at 3 PM the next day, not at midnight.
 {.is-info}

+### Claim Reminders
+Use **/eco reminders** to get a DM when a reward you have claimed before is ready again.
+* `/eco reminders` on its own shows your current settings for the server.
+* Add `daily`, `weekly` or `monthly` set to `True` or `False` to turn a reminder on or off.
+* You get **one** reminder each time a reward becomes available, and a single DM lists everything that is ready (at most one DM every 10 minutes).
+* Switching a reminder on while the reward is already available does not send a DM straight away.
+Reminders start after your next claim.
+* The DM has a **Turn off for this server** button.
+* You can also manage reminders from the [User Customization](/en/feature/user-customization#claim-reminders) page, where a master switch turns them all off at once.

+> Reminders are opt-in and free for everyone.
+If your DMs are closed, Cakey Bot cannot reach you and switches your reminders off.
+Rewards a server has disabled are never reminded about.
+{.is-info}

+### Cakey Personal Bonus
+Members with [Cakey Personal](/en/feature/cakey-personal) earn **+25% coins** on money they earn (games, work, begging, robbing and fishing) and get their **daily, weekly and monthly rewards doubled**.
+Payments, donations, refunds and split payouts are never boosted, and the bonuses multiply with any boosts the member owns.
+Server admins can switch this off with the **Cakey Personal Coin Bonus** setting below.

 # Customization
 In addition to the regular commands, there's a number of customization options that you can configure on our dashboard.
 These options include: